t7ko/wrc-export/README.md

    * `JSON of all Stages`: json with all stages; supported by [Yoklmn](https://yoklmnracing.ru/championships/game/29) platform.
 Adds Length of each stage, and average speed of pilots.
+   * `Event Summary`: shows event summary in a pop-up dialog.
    * `CSV of Current Stage`: CSV of the currently visible table (current stage, or current totals, whatever is selected).
    * `CSV of All Stages`: CSV of all stages, plus overall totals.
 Includes